radiantlogic-v8/documentation-new/documentation/configuration/data-sources/schemas.md

 Once the metadata has been captured, the next step is to improve it in a way that best serves your needs.
 This may involve declaring implicit relationships.

 >[!note]
->Changes made in the schema settings do not affect the underlying schema.
+>Changes made in the schema file do not affect the underlying schema.

 Sometimes a database schema does not contain all relationships that can exist between objects.
-The Schema Manager cannot capture these implicit relationships that are known by the programmers but not declared in the database data dictionary.
+The schema extraction process cannot capture these implicit relationships that are known by the programmers but not declared in the database data dictionary.
 You should declare any relationships you will need for your virtual views.

-The Schema Manager provides the information and resources to help you identify, and then declare any relationships and primary keys that are not explicit in the database definition.
-The declaration process is a critical step as it affects the quality of the virtual views that are created using the View Designer tool.
+The declaration process is a critical step as it affects the quality of the virtual views that are created.
 Any undeclared relationships or primary keys result in a meaningless path, directly affecting the quality or availability of information displayed in the virtual views.

 The Relationships dialog box requires source and destination tables (or views).
 When setting relationships, it does not matter which entity is the source and which is the destination.